pjablonski123/project-jam/README.md

 ## 5. A workshop for the customer.

-Date of w workshop - TBD.
+Date of a workshop - TBD.